 Opened in 1974 and named in his honour, The Kenneth More Theatre continues to flourish to this day.

 Kenny was married on three occasions during his lifetime:

 - Beryl Johnstone (1939 – 1946), fathering daughter Jane

 - Mabel Edith “Bill” Barkby (18 August 1952 – 7 July 1967), fathering daughter Sarah

 - Angela Josephine Douglas (17 March 1968 – 12 July 1982).

-Run with the permission of the late actor’s estate, KennethMore.com shares information about his life and work to help honour and protect his legacy for future generations to discover.
+Run with the authorisation of his family’s estate, KennethMore.com shares information about his life and work to help honour and protect his legacy for future generations to discover.

 All images on KennethMore.com are the copyright of their respective owners.